cjmDevelop/PokerMath/README.md

 # PokerMath
-Java Console Dealer - An App which can display single or multiple Win : Loss Percentage/s based on a User entered Poker hand.
+Java Console App - An App which can display single or multiple Win : Loss Percentage/s based on a User entered Poker hand.

 WORK IN PROGRESS